 The First Year pupils have two music lessons per fortnight.
 One is a class singing lesson to prepare the boys for performances as a whole year group.
 The first of these takes place in the large-scale Christmas Concerts at the end of the first term.
 The other lesson comprises the study of musical instruments, some guided listening in topics and work on notation and simple word-setting.
+We generally take all the Year 7 pupils to a Schools' Matinee performance in Birmingham in January, so that their understanding of orchestral instruments can be reinforced.

 In the Second Year the boys have one singing lesson and one class music lesson per fortnight.
 The singing lesson prepares the boys for their year group performance in the New Year Concert at the beginning of the Lent Term.
-The class music lesson introduces the boys to the main three periods of music history - Romantic, Classical and Baroque - looking at representative composers and their music in a socio-political context.
-The topics include, respectively, The Rise of Nationalism (Mussorgsky and Borodin), The Symphony and String Quartet (Mozart and Haydn) and Music for the Church and Stage (Bach and Handel).
+To link with the singing lessons, in the classroom the boys analyse musical styles and contextualise the cultural history of song writing across the ages; Popular Music, Musical Fusion, German Lied, and Musical Theatre.